Homemade Halloween Candy Bars? Yes, Please!

 • Halloween sprinkles

-1. Heat 120 grams of dark chocolate in a medium mixing bowl over a double boiler until just melted.
+1. Heat 120 grams dark chocolate in a medium mixing bowl over double boiler until just melted.

-2. Using a rubber spatula, stir in crushed cornflakes.
+2. Using a rubber spatula, stir in salt and crushed cornflakes.

-3. Pour mixture on parchment paper, cover with parchment paper and roll to a thickness of 1/4-inch and about 5x6 inches in size.
-Transfer to a sheet pan and let it firm up for about 5–10 minutes.
+3. Pour mixture onto parchment paper, cover with parchment paper and roll to a thickness of ¼-inch and about 5x6 inches in size.
+Transfer to a sheet pan and allow to firm up 5-10 minutes.

 4. Using a serrated knife, carefully cut into six 1-inch strips.
-Set aside for later.
+Set aside.

-5. In a medium mixing bowl over a double boiler, melt 100 grams dark chocolate.
+5. In a medium mixing bowl over double boiler, melt 100 grams dark chocolate.

 6. Heat 100 grams heavy cream.
 Pour over 100 grams dark chocolate.
-Let rest for about 1 minute.
+Let rest 1 minute.

 7. With a small whisk, make small, concentric circles until emulsified, smooth and shiny.
 Let cool at room temperature until ready to pipe.

-8. In a medium bowl, mix marshmallow fluff, desiccated coconut and cream of coconut together until smooth.
+8. In a medium bowl, mix marshmallow fluff, desiccated coconut and cream of coconut until smooth.

-9. Place coconut mixture into piping bag fitted with a medium plain tip (about #4 or #5).
+9. Place coconut mixture into piping bag fitted with medium plain tip (#4 or #5).
 Pipe two logs on each crispy chocolate strip, leaving some space in the middle.

-10. Using a second piping bag fitted with a small plain tip (#3), pipe chocolate ganache into the middle of the coconut mixture.
+10. Using a second piping bag fitted with a small plain tip (#3), pipe chocolate ganache into middle of coconut mixture.

-11. Place and line the whole almonds in a line in the center of each bar.
+11. Place and line whole almonds in a line in the center of each bar.

-12. Temper the dark chocolate and put into a piping bag, cut a small opening and pipe over one bar at a time.
+12. Temper dark chocolate, place in piping bag, then pipe over one bar at a time.

 13. Top bars with marzipan skeleton pieces and Halloween sprinkles before dark chocolate hardens.